Internet-Draft OAuth Mission Approval Revision August 2026

 revision_handle=rvh_4QFJ3P9wZ2

-The Mission Issuer verifies the handle, confirms the revised Authority Set is a subset of the proposed one, updates the deferred approval, and returns it to pending. alice reviews the narrowed read-only proposal and approves it.
-Every revision resolution requires a fresh approval event with its own rendering; prior consent does not transfer, and the recorded approver is the principal who approved the final set.
+The Mission Issuer verifies the handle, confirms the revised Authority Set is a subset of the proposed one, updates the deferred approval, and returns it to pending. alice reviews the narrowed read-only proposal, presented as a fresh disclosure with its own rendering (Section 7), and approves it; the recorded approver is alice, the principal who approved the final set.
 The agent keeps polling the same deferral_code, which now resolves to a Mission-bound token over the final, narrowed authority:

 HTTP/1.1 200 OK